 What is an exercise ball?

-Exercise balls are large, durable, and inflatable balls made of vinyl and are popular in fitness and health.
-These exercise balls are great for improving your core strength, flexibility, and overall balance.
+Exercise balls are large, durable, and inflatable balls made of vinyl and are prevalent in fitness and health.
+These exercise balls improve your core strength, flexibility, and overall balance.
 It is also a fun addition to supplement a workout or to provide a complete training program.
 You can use the ball for high-intensity performances or as part of stretching and strengthening techniques to tone and support the muscles and joints.